mishapadidar/stellarator_multiobjective/lab_notebook.md

   - [x] Make 1d-plots to show finite difference fidelity, multi-modality, and simulation failures.
        > Plot shows no noise even up to 1e-9 step size.
 This shows pretty amazing precision in VMEC solves at the
        > current resolution (by default set to 5 = 2dofs + 3).
+       > We do see noise in steps of size 1e-10 along all directions at x0 for the low fidelity (original) input file.
        > Functions look like convex quadratics around qh_prob1's x0.
        > Simulation failures may not be connected in space.
 Some directions fail, then stop failing, then fail again
        > along a 1d line segment, which implies non-convexity of the feasible region.